makersacademy/makersbnb-python-seed/two_table_design_recipe_template.md

 As a user I can see the listings with property type, description, price, location and dates

-As a user I can book an available property
+As a user I can properties an available property

 ```